 Low-cost and simple solutions do exist that can help reduce the number of strain and sprain injuries in your company.
 Hundreds of companies have shown that investments in injury reduction are paid back in less than a year.
 Here are several steps that can be followed to tackle these injuries:

 Step 1: Evaluate the Problem

-- Evaluate jobs to identify the most demanding tasks.
-Highlight the tasks requiring the most frequent and extreme amount of demand, and those in jobs where injuries have been occuring.
+Evaluate jobs to identify the most demanding tasks.
+Highlight the tasks requiring the most frequent and extreme amount of demand, and those in jobs where injuries have been occurring.

 Step 2: Prioritize the Risks

 Rank the identified tasks based on the following: